Titanic: Passenger facilities

 The passenger facilities aboard Titanic aimed to meet the highest standards of luxury.
 According to Titanics general arrangement plans, the ship could accommodate 833 First Class Passengers, 614 in Second Class and 1,006 in Third Class, for a total passenger capacity of 2,453.
-In addition, Titanic's capacity for crew members exceeded 900, as most documents of the original configuration have stated that the full carrying capacity for passengers and crew was approximately 3,547.
+In addition, Titanics capacity for crew members exceeded 900, as most documents of the original configuration have stated that the full carrying capacity for passengers and crew was approximately 3,547.
 The ship's interior design was a departure from that of other passenger liners, which had typically been decorated in the style of a manor house or an English country house.

 Titanic was laid out in a much lighter style similar to that of contemporary high-class hotels—the Ritz Hotel was a reference point—with First Class cabins finished in the Empire style.
 A variety of other decorative styles, ranging from the Renaissance to Louis XV, were used to decorate cabins and public rooms in First and Second Class areas of the ship.
 The aim was to convey an impression that the passengers were in a floating hotel rather than a ship.
 As one passenger recalled, on entering the ship's interior a passenger would "at once lose the feeling that we are on board ship, and seem instead to be entering the hall of some great house on shore".
 Cabins in First Class also contained buttons that, when pressed, would signal for a steward to come to the cabin.